vvgomes/blog/_posts/2016-09-15-the-future-is-functional.md

 > Clearly, if the value of a memory location, once initialized, does not change during the course of a program execution, then there's nothing for the 131072 processors to compete over.
 So that's the big deal about functional languages; and it is one big fricking deal.

-Of course OO is still a good choice for most of the single threaded applications.
-However, in a world becoming every day more dependent on [event-driven](https://vimeo.com/131636650), asynchronous, and distributed systems, the insistence on the OO supremacy has been leading to fragile systems which are hard to test, debug, and extend.
+Of course OO is still a good choice for most single threaded applications.
+However, in a world every day more and more [event-driven](https://vimeo.com/131636650), asynchronous, and distributed, the insistence on the OO supremacy has been leading to fragile systems which are hard to test, debug, and extend.
 FP, on the other hand, fits perfectly the requirements of that scenario.
-That's why we've been observing an increasing focus on FP languages, libraries, and tools by big tech companies like Facebook.
+That's why we've been observing an increasing focus on FP languages, libraries, and tools by big tech companies like Facebook for instance.
 Although FP might be challenging to learn in the beginning, the passionate programmer most definitely finds it a fascinating and beautiful concept, which is, above everything else, **powerful**.

 I'll leave you with Uncle Bob again: